Aquaculture is the farming of fish, plants and other organisms that live in fresh or sea water.

 In all intensive farming systems, stock health is important to production.
 Aquatic animal disease can be a limiting factor to both commercial fisheries and aquaculture production.
 An effective disease management system generally includes measures to minimise the risk of disease entry, capability to diagnose disease and emergency preparedness.

-The Berrimah Veterinary Laboratories of the Department of Primary Industry and Resources (DPIR) provide diagnostic, surveillance and pre-translocation health testing services to farmed aquatic animal species in the Northern Territory (NT).
+The Berrimah Veterinary Laboratories of the Department of Industry, Tourism and Trade provide diagnostic, surveillance and pre-translocation health testing services to farmed aquatic animal species in the Northern Territory.
 The services also aim to maintain the ability to identify new diseases, determine effective treatment and control strategies for such diseases, and improve translocation protocols.

 For example, the barramundi (Lates calcarifer) fingerling health testing program comprises histopathological assessment of general fish health supported by specific laboratory testing such as molecular testing for Nodavirus and bacterial culture for Streptococcus iniae.
 Likewise, histopathological assessment of health of pearl oysters (Pinctada maxima) also occurs.
-Pre-translocation health testing is part of the formal movement control policy of the Department of Primary Industry and Fisheries.
+Pre-translocation health testing is part of the formal movement control policy of the department.

 In addition to disease diagnostic and health testing programmes for farmed aquatic animal species, the department also conducts investigations into fish kills in wild fish populations.
 Most fish kills are natural events but if you witness large numbers of dead or dying fish you are urged to report it to the Fish Watch Hotline on 1800 891 136.

-All Australian states and territories are signatories to the Commonwealth policy on aquaculture.
+All Australian states and territories are signatories to the Australian Government policy on aquaculture.
 This policy states:

 All Australian governments commit to working in partnership with the aquaculture industry to achieve maximum sustainable growth, whilst also meeting national and international expectations for environmental, social and economic performance.